Home - Bookapy Book Preview

 Darras awoke, feeling no pain for what seemed like the first time in an age.
 He was also lying in an incredibly comfortable bed, luxuriously comfortable at that.

-“Guess I’m in heaven,” he chuckled out loud as he sat up only to realise his missing limbs were somehow now re-attached and looked both clean and younger.
-He was also wearing a soft cottonish garment of some type and when he got up, he found a matching pair of slippers lying on the floor next to the bed.
+“Guess I’m in heaven,” he chuckled aloud as he sat up, only to realise his missing limbs were now re-attached and looked clean and younger.
+He was also wearing a soft cottonish garment of some type, and when he got up, he found a matching pair of slippers lying on the floor next to the bed.

-Going over to a window he paused as he saw his reflection in one of the biggest mirrors he had ever seen.
-Staring back at him was the young volunteer Lieutenant who had called his folk to arms.
-His reflection was both clean shaven and unscarred.
-Continuing over to the window he stared out at a glimpse of paradise, a flowered garden surrounding a lawn with what appeared to be fruit trees set back into the surroundings.
+Going over to a window, he paused and saw his reflection in one of the biggest mirrors he had ever seen.
+Staring back at him was the young volunteer Lieutenant who had called his folk to arms; his reflection was clean-shaven and unscarred.
+Continuing over to the window, he stared at a glimpse of paradise, a flowered garden surrounding a lawn with what appeared to be fruit trees set back into the surroundings.

-It was then that the smell of frying bacon hit him and his stomach growled in response.
-Looking around he spotted an open doorway and through it he saw a set of stairs and decided, heaven or not, he was hungry and wanted to find out where the smell was coming from.
+Then, the smell of frying bacon hit him, and his stomach growled in response.
+Looking around, he spotted an open doorway, and through it, he saw a set of stairs and decided, heaven or not, he was hungry and wanted to find out where the smell was coming from.

-Downstairs he passed through a beautifully furnished lounge following the scent until he reached a kitchen where a young woman was cooking bacon, humming some sort of tune, though not one he recognised.
+Downstairs, he passed through a beautifully furnished lounge, following the scent until he reached a kitchen where a young woman was cooking bacon, humming some tune, though not one he recognised.

-Doing as he was told, Darras sat at a table and poured water from a pitcher, nearly dropping it when the woman turned, as she appeared to be his wife, Erriane… only not quite.
-Placing a plate full of bacon, sausage, tomatoes, beans, fried potato and eggs along with toast in front of him as well as one for herself, she simply indicated for him to eat.
+As he was told, Darras sat at a table and poured water from a pitcher, nearly dropping it when the woman turned, as she appeared to be his wife, Erriane… only not quite.
+She placed a plate full of bacon, sausage, tomatoes, beans, fried potato and eggs along with toast in front of him and one for herself, indicating for him to eat.

 “Who are you?” he finally asked after taking the edge off his hunger by eating half of his food.